18mson/user-management-app/README.md

 - Fully responsive design
 - Random user profile pictures via Picsum Photos

+# Notes

+- This project uses the JSONPlaceholder API to fetch and manage user data—perfect for testing without setting up a real backend.
+- User profile pictures are randomly generated with Picsum Photos, so every user looks unique!
+- When adding a new user, you only need to fill in name, username, email, phone, and website—keeping it simple and quick for testing.

 ## Tech Stack

 - React 19 + TypeScript